PathoScope/PathoVar/README.md

 - Allow multiple programmatic schemes for filtering variants
 - Make notes of redundancy between PATRIC, VIPR, and GenBank
 - Take the maximum number of threads as a parameter, and use multiprocessing/subprocess to separate SNP calling and annotation parsing to be on *max_threads* processes at a given time.
+- Exact matching for Epitope sequences, against the regions flanking the variants